-Michael Garron Hospital's Stavro Emergency Department offers urgent care for individuals experiencing acute illness or injury and who require emergency medical assistance.
+Michael Garron Hospital's (MGH) Stavro Emergency Department offers urgent care for individuals experiencing acute illness or injury and who need emergency medical assistance.

-- Child and Youth Emergency Zone: A family-friendly space within MGH's Emergency department for children and youth 17 years of age and under in East Toronto who need urgent or acute medical care when their paediatrician or family doctor is not available.
+- Child and Youth Emergency Zone: A family-friendly space within the MGH Emergency Department for children and youth aged 17 and under in East Toronto who need urgent or acute medical care when their paediatrician or family doctor is not available.
 This includes assessing and treating illness, including cold, flu and COVID-19 symptoms, as well as injury, pain or mental health crises.

 The entrance to our Emergency Department is located off of Mortimer Street under the Emergency sign.

 The Emergency Department is open 24 hours a day, seven days a week.

 Your health, safety and comfort are very important to us.
 When you arrive to our Emergency Department, an experienced triage nurse will triage all patients using the Canadian Triage Acuity System (CTAS) to ensure that patients who need urgent attention are seen first.